Privacy Amplification via Shuffled Check-Ins: Shuffled Check-in

+In this section, we first give a formal description of the protocol, then we present the first-cut approximate DP-based privacy analysis of the protocol, followed by our core RDP-based analysis.
+All proofs of our theorems can be found in Appendix \ref{app:proof}.

-We begin with describing the protocol of shuffled check-in.
-In each round $t$, a message is broadcast to all clients to ask for participation in the learning.
-Each client flips a biased coin to decide whether to participate in the training.
-The probability of a client participating in the training successfully is modeled by a parameter $\gamma$ ($0 \leq \gamma \leq 1$), which we call the \textit{check-in rate}.
+\textbf{The protocol.} We begin by describing the protocol of shuffled check-in.
+In each round $t$, a message is broadcast to all clients to ask for participation in the computation.
+Each client flips a biased coin to decide whether to participate.
+The probability of a client participating in the computation is modeled by a parameter $\gamma$ ($0 \leq \gamma \leq 1$), which we call the \textit{check-in rate}.
 The participating probability follows the Bernoulli distribution, Bern($\gamma$).
-In Section \ref{subsec:prac}, we discuss how to determine $\gamma$ in practice.

-Clients decided to participate download the model $\theta_t$, calculate the gradient, apply local randomizer to it (e.g., clip the gradient norm and add Gaussian noise), and send it (encrypted) to the trusted shuffler.
-The shuffler permutes randomly all the received messages before forwarding them to the untrusted aggregator.
-Then, the aggregator updates the model parameters to $\theta_{t+1}$ using the shuffled messages.
-The system protocol is described in Algorithm \ref{alg:protocol}.

-More formally, let shuff be the shuffling mechanism that randomly permutes any number of received messages and outputs them.
-The shuffled check-in mechanism can be written as